 Tel Aviv offers a wide variety of art museums and art galleries of all types and sizes.
-Here are a few of my favorites.

 The largest and the most diverse is the Tel Aviv Museum of Art located at the cultural center of the city, just by the municipal library, a theater, and the Opera hall in the Shaul HaMelech Boulevard area.